adreno-abhi/Flo-CSharp-SDK/README.md

 FLO C# SDK is a C# Class Library for connecting to local / remote FLO wallet and making wallet calls for creating FLO Blockchain enabled apps in C#.
 Can be referenced into any C# Project to extend the RPC Call functionality to FLO wallet.

+**Note:RPC methods "stop" and "backupwallet" have not been implemented.
+Other than that all other RPC calls of FLO have been implemented in this SDK**

 ## Repository Contains: